Bray Daly railway station: Platforms

 Since it was rebuilt in 1928, the station has two main platforms; platform 1 on the west side of the station near the main entrance, and platform 2 over the footbridge on the east side of the station.
 Although platform 1 is generally used for northbound services and platform 2 for southbound services and terminating trains, the roles are frequently reversed so as to accommodate as many services as possible.
 Platform 3, the platform formerly used for the Greystones diesel shuttle, is very seldom used as it has no northbound capacity – it ends directly south of the station building.
 It is used for cleaning trains and occasionally for DART services to and from Greystones.

 Picture series

 One of the more distinctive elements of Bray Daly Station is the series of paintings on platform 2.
 Beginning with a painting of the opening ceremony in 1852, the series runs along the length of the platform, documenting both Irish history and Irish railway history up to the present day.
 Various carriages, locomotives, and characters can be seen in the pictures, including Oscar Wilde, British soldiers in 1916, James Joyce in the 1940s, a hippy couple in the 1960s, and the introduction of the DART service in 1984.
 Many of these panels were in need of repair as lime was seeping through the plaster.
 In 2008 the original artist began a mosaic replacement programme for the mural.

 Road transport services

-Directly outside the station are bus stops for Dublin Bus, Go-Ahead Ireland and Finnegan Bray routes:
+Directly outside the station are bus stops for Dublin Bus and Go-Ahead Ireland.